grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 - [Organizing dashboards](#organize-a-dashboard)
 - [Troubleshooting dashboards](#troubleshoot-dashboards)

+For more information about creating dashboards, refer to [Add and organize panels](../add-organize-panels).

-## Browse Dashboards
+## Browse dashboards

 On the Dashboards page, you can browse and manage folders and dashboards, including:

-- creating folders and dashboards
+- Creating folders and dashboards
-- move dashboards between folders
+- Move dashboards between folders
-- delete multiple dashboards and folders
+- Delete multiple dashboards and folders
+- Navigate to a folder
-- manage folder and dashboard permissions.
+- Manage folder permissions.
 For more information, see [Dashboard permissions](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/#dashboard-permissions)

 > Note: in Grafana 10.2 the special 'General' folder was removed in favor of showing dashboards at the top level along side folders.

-### Dashboard folder page

-You can complete the following tasks on a dashboard folder page:

-- Move or delete dashboards in a folder
-- Rename a folder (available on the Settings tab)
-- Assign permissions to folders (which are inherited by the dashboards in the folder)

-To navigate to the dashboard folder page, hover over the name of the folder and click **Go to folder** in the dashboard search result list or on the Dashboards page.

-### Dashboard permissions
+### Folder permissions

-You can assign permissions to a folder.
-Any permissions you assign are inherited by the dashboards in the folder.
+You can assign permissions to a folder, which will be inherited by the dashboards in the folder.
 An Access Control List (ACL) is used where **Organization Role**, **Team**, and a **User** can be assigned permissions.

 For more information about dashboard permissions, refer to [Dashboard permissions][].